bFraley/lexninja/README.md

  - Opponent health may only decrease.
  - Opponents are eliminated after three successful strikes.
+ - Note: Only 1 attack of the golden sword defeats bad guys.

 ### Wish List

 1. Run out of time.